opengauss-mirror/openGauss-server/src/gausskernel/dbmind/tools/xtuner/Readme.md

 - some reinforcement learning methods lose sight of fewer relations between state (database status) and action (knob) while tuning knobs;

 Thus, we want to implement a robust system X-Tuner and try to avoid the above limitations.
-X-Tuner is a component of OpenGauss, implemented with deep reinforcement learning and global optimization algorithm.
+X-Tuner is a component of openGauss, implemented with deep reinforcement learning and global optimization algorithm.
 X-Tuner is also a DB-tuner framework that you can develop your tuning method on it far from being only a tuning tool.

 # How to use